Visiting Research Fellowships

 You will need to provide the following documents with your application:

-- A research proposal for the intended period of study, including a realistic and detailed research plan for the proposed time of the visit;
+- A research proposal for the intended period of study, including a realistic and detailed research plan for the proposed time of the visit

-- A brief justification for choosing us for your visit, clarifying the relevance of the intended work to our research groups/themes;
+- A brief justification for choosing us for your visit, clarifying the relevance of the intended work to our research groups/themes

-- An academic CV.
+- An academic curriculum vitae.

-- Fellows potential to make a positive contribution to the overall research culture of the School through participation in events and interaction with members of staff and our postgraduate community;
+- fellows potential to make a positive contribution to the overall research culture of the School through participation in events and interaction with members of staff and our postgraduate community

-- Our capacity to integrate Visiting Research Fellows into the research environment.
+- our capacity to integrate Visiting Research Fellows into the research environment.